Amanabhishek2004/test/README.md

 If student logs in  then he can just view his individual data

 I have created present and absent button in such a way that they can be pressed only once in a day to avoid proxy

+I have added here the student assignmnet management and draft facility i.e student can save the assignment as draft uand edit it as draft unil and unless it finally submitted
+The teachers can view only the assignment submitted to them and grade it The principle can view any assignment and edit the grade given by the teacher